tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs code_suggestions_accepted_option %}

 When the suggestion is accepted, this field indicates the option number which was chosen by the user out of the possible options provided.
+This is a 1-based index.

 {% enddocs %}